John Reading (New Jersey governor): Early life and political career

-John Reading was born at Gloucester, New Jersey on 6 June 1686.
+John Reading was born at Gloucester, West Jersey on 6 June 1686.
 John and his sister Elsie were sent with their mother to England for education, where they remained for several years.
-Upon return to the United States Reading assisted his father in his work as a surveyor and in the management of his extensive landed interest.
+Upon return to the Province of New Jersey, Reading assisted his father in his work as a surveyor and in the management of his extensive landed interest.
 He inherited a large estate upon his father's death in 1717, especially in land, which made him the wealthiest man in Hunterdon county.

 On 3 November 1718, he was nominated by Governor Hunter to a seat in the provincial council at the young age of thirty-two.
 At the same time, Reading was named commissioner to run the north boundary line between New Jersey and New York. and one of the commissioners to run the lines between East and West New Jersey.

 On 24 June 1720 Reading was appointed to the council of the new governor William Burnet.
 Reading retained the post until 1758, when he resigned.
 On two occasions during his tenure he became acting governor and commander-in-chief of the province.

 On 10 February 1727, Mr. Reading was commissioned "Collonel of ye Military Regiment of ffoot for ye county of Hunterdon, whereof Daniel Cox, Esq. was Collonel," and on the same day he was appointed president judge of the court of common pleas of that county.
 On 14 August 1727, he was commissioned surrogate for Hunterdon and Somerset counties.

 On 6 November 1728, he was appointed by the Crown one of the judges "to try pirates."
 In addition to these offices he held that of one of his Majesty's justices of the peace.
 On 18 April 1740 he was appointed one of the officers for Hunterdon county to enlist men to fight the war then waging against Spain, and in that year was also appointed by the King as one of the commissioners to define the boundary between the colonies of Massachusetts and Rhode Island.
 He was also for some years one of the agents for the family of William Penn in managing their landed interests in New Jersey.